New 2019 Subaru Outback SUV

 256 horsepower @ 6,000 rpm

 EPA city/highway fuel economy: 20/27 mpg

 The 2019 Subaru Outback crossover SUV has a Manufacturer's Suggested Retail Price (MSRP) starting at $27,320 for a base 2.5i model.
 One trim higher, at $29,420, you'll get more creature comforts in the Premium trim.
 A top-line 4-cylinder Outback Touring model starts at $37,770, while a 6-cylinder Outback begins at $35,970 and can reach nearly $40,000 fully loaded.
 At these prices, the Outback is on par with an automatic-transmission VW Golf Alltrack, a similar rugged wagon, and is lower than a more traditional 2-row crossover SUV like the Ford Edge.
 The Kia Sorento and Hyundai Santa Fe cost less but don't come with all-wheel drive as standard.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Subaru.
-On the resale front, the Subaru Outback is expected to hold its value very well, and it won an award in the midsize SUV/crossover (2-row) segment in the KBB 2019 Best Resale Value Awards.
+On the resale front, the Subaru Outback holds its value very well, and it won an award in the midsize SUV/crossover (2-row) segment in the KBB 2019 Best Resale Value Awards.

 OK, so what's next?